 Through the years, Elvira Harms was strongly committed to civic affairs.
-For example, during the first world war she operated systugor for the less fortunate.
+For example, during the first world war, she operated "systugor" for the less fortunate.
 She also offered popular courses in "alteration and modernization of old clothing".
 In 1919, in Husmodern, you can read about "how to change a frock coat into a women's coat".
 During the second world war, when the lack of materials is blatant once more, she returns to the modernizing tips.
 In Svensk Damtidning she gives advice about how to complement the ration cards with twists and changes to old clothes.
-In 1943, in Idun magazine, she invites the readers to greet spring "in new dress, preferably an old one restitched".The quality conscious Elvira also worked for a professionalization of the tailoring profession.
-She was passionate about the issue that apprentice's examination work should be mandatory for apprentices in the sewing and tailoring businesses.
+In 1943, in Idun magazine, she invites the readers to greet spring "in a new dress, preferably an old one restitched".The quality-conscious Elvira also worked for the professionalization of the tailoring profession.
+She was passionate about the issue that apprentice examination work should be mandatory for apprentices in the sewing and tailoring businesses.
 She diligently debated and made both friends and enemies in the tailoring industry.